johnmm/nltk-wiki/Porting-your-code-to-NLTK-3.0.md

 * `nltk.misc.babelfish` is removed.
 See https://github.com/nltk/nltk/issues/265.
 * `nltk.sourcedstring` is removed.
 See https://github.com/nltk/nltk/issues/322.

+The way NLTK works with unicode is changed: NLTK3 requires all text input to be unicode and always return text as unicode.
+Previously, some functions and classes worked on unicode and others required encoded bytestrings.
+Please make sure you're passing unicode to NLTK and expecting unicode output from NLTK - existing code that assumes bytestrings may start to fail.

 More background on Python 3 and NLTK 3: